Why Learn to Code

 Feeling restless in your current employment situation?
 Perhaps you’ve already started considering making a career change by learning to code and getting into tech?
 Well you’ve come to the right place!
 In this article, we’ll explain everything from why you should learn to code, how, and which programming language to code in.

 Learning to code is a decisive step for your professional future.
-After all, there is a HUGE demand for web developers!
+After all, there is a HUGE demand for web and mobile developers!

 But, perhaps you have the idea that learning to code is too difficult to grasp or that if you didn’t learn to code when you were six then it’s too late?
 False.
 As a code academy that trains people from all kinds of professional backgrounds with no previous experience how to code, we’ve seen that anyone can change their career and become a developer (and in just 5 months!).